avhou/dne/report-markdown/dne-report.md

 Table:  Number of epochs trained \label{table:early-stopping}

 Feature embedding was done using a combination of both positional encoding and a more specific temporal encoding, taking into account hour of the day, day of the week, day of the month and month of the year of the data.
-The temporal encoding was added to the input vector and served as an additional clue for the transformer model to link similar events.
+This temporal encoding could be learned by the network in the same way as the informer model [@informer] .
+The temporal encoding was added to the input vector and served as global context for the transformer model.

 ## Implementation